 - Jennifer Zwick (Installation) – I’m Pretty Sure This is Exactly Right

-Storefronts panelists are made up of professional artists and arts administrators, local business owners, real estate professionals, and community advocates.
-The panel will review Storefronts proposals and approve an artist roster based on relevance, viability, and creative merit.
+Storefronts panelists include professional artists and arts administrators, local business owners, real estate professionals, and community advocates.

 Materials required for submission:

-- 4-6 work samples with related work list, formatted as text
+- 4-6 work samples with related work list

-- Timeline required to prepare your project– 2 months or less is preferred
+- Timeline required to prepare your project– 2 months or less is suggested

 - Mock-up, sketch, or detailed written description of the project in a hypothetical space

-- Please be concise, use direct language, and be specific about what will be experienced in the storefront space.
-Our panelists come from many different professional backgrounds, and art jargon is best avoided.
+Please be concise, use direct language, and be specific about what will be experienced in the storefront space by the general public.

-INCOMPLETE AND OUT-OF-STATE SUBMISSIONS WILL NOT BE CONSIDERED
+INCOMPLETE AND LATE SUBMISSIONS WILL NOT BE CONSIDERED